KarelZe/edu/maschinelles-lernen/01_self_test.md

   * \(see anki deck\)
 * What is mini-batch gradient descent?
 Why use it instead of stochastic gradient descent or full gradient descent?🧠
   * Mini-batch gradient is a variant of Gradient Descent optimized for the calculation on the GPU.
 The data is split into smaller, equally sized chunks so-called minibatches.
 The mini-batches are then used to calculate the gradient and weights are updated.
 The results of the individual batches are combined through summation. \(see Zhang et al\)
-* _Why neural networks can overfit and what are the options to prevent it?_🧠
+* _Why neural networks can overfit and what are the options to prevent it?🧠_
   * Use early stopping with cross-validation
     * Use network pruning → A kind of regularization, where the complexity of the network is reduced in order to reduce the generalization error.
     * Standard ways to limit the capacity of a neural net